stallman-j/ekonomR/vignettes/basic-regression.md

 6. Make a conjecture about whether the coefficients will have a stronger or weaker relationship for a more recent year.
 That is, do you think that in more recent years the relationship between GDP per capita and greenhouse gases per capita is stronger, weaker, or about the same as it was in 1960?
 Briefly explain your reasoning.

     - I'm not interested in whether you're right or wrong here.
-It's just good practice to document your hypotheses *before* you run an analysis, and if you haven't thought about your hypothesis before you do your analysis, it's easy to get off track.
+It's just good practice to document your hypotheses *before* you run an analysis.
+    - If you haven't thought about your hypothesis before you do your analysis, it's easy to get off track.

-7. **Make sure you do Exercise 6 before you run this analysis**. *Without* changing your conjecture, re-create the analysis we did above to produce a final table with a year more recent than 2000.
+7. **Make sure you do Exercise 6 before you run this analysis**. *Without* changing your conjecture ex post, re-create the analysis we did above to produce a final table with a year more recent than 2000.
 Compare this with your conjecture from Exercise 6.

     - Did your reasoning hold?
     - If you were wrong, suggest why the results might differ from your initial hypothesis.